ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 may sometimes be useful to be able to run multiple executables on a single node.
-For example, you may want to run 128 copies of a serial executable or Python script; or, you may want to run multiple copies of parallel executables that use less than 128 cores each.
+For example, you may want to run 128 copies of a serial executable or Python script; or, you may want to run multiple copies of parallel executables that use fewer than 128 cores each.
 This use model is possible using multiple `srun` commands in a job script on ARCHER2

 !!! note